Zuricho/Free_Hand_Sketch/README.md

 In our CNN model, the learning rate is set to be 0.0005.
 Batch size is 100 to because it's suitable for the large dataset with 70,000*25 images.
 We used accuracy, F1 score, confusion matrices as metrics for prediction results.
 I used 10 epoch to train the CNN model.
 The loss function is cross entropy.

+This model is trained on SJTU pi2.0 HPC clusters using NVIDIA DGX-2 V100 GPU.

 ## Results